Our range of dwarfing and non-dwarfing fruit trees, nuts, berries.

 A summer fruiting raspberry, almost thornless, plump good quality fruit.
 Generally start ripening in December for 4 -6 weeks.
 Used for eating fresh, jams, frozen.
 10 Canes per bundle.
 Regarded as one plant for shipping purposes.

-An autumn fruiting raspberry, large good quality fruit and high yeild.
+An autumn fruiting raspberry, large good quality fruit and high yield.
 Used for extending the fruiting season.
 Used for eating fresh, jams, frozen.
 10 canes per bundle.
 Regarded as one plant for shipping purposes.

 An Autumn fruiting variety.
 Red, plump good quality fruit.
 Used for eating fresh, jams, frozen.
 10 Canes per bundle.
 See our article on growing raspberries.